Runalyze/docs/supported-devices.rst

 ==================

 In general we support almost all possible devices in various ways (except some very exotic ones).

-If your watch/device is not in this table does not mean we don't support it.
+If your watch is not listed on the following pages, it does not mean that we do not support it.
+As long as you can export a supported file format (mostly it will be a tcx, fit or gpx file) from the clock or a device, you can import it into Runalyze.

 Just send us a message with information about your device and in which way you can upload the data to RUNALYZE.

+What kind of device do you have?

+* :doc:`/import/devices/apple`
+* :doc:`/import/devices/garmin`
+* :doc:`/import/devices/polar`
+* :doc:`/import/devices/suunto`
+* :doc:`/import/devices/tomtom`

 Abbreviations: